lsd-rs/lsd/README.md

 This project is a rewrite of GNU `ls` with lots of added features like colors, icons, tree-view, more formatting options etc.
 The project is heavily inspired by the super [colorls](https://github.com/athityakumar/colorls) project.

-**IMPORTANT**: This is the development documents, please check the docs in Tags if you installed from the released ones.

-The current newest release is: [v1.0.0](https://github.com/lsd-rs/lsd/tree/v1.0.0)

 ## Installation